 A patio on the third base side of the park is the most prominent group offering.
 Located next to the press box and above section 208, the open-air but covered Hyatt Place Patio, as it's officially known, can accommodate 30 to 90 people in its overlook environs, which are filled with patio/lounge furniture and include food service stations.
 The stadium also has six luxury suites on what's referred to as its terrace level, but they are all reserved for official use and cannot be booked.
 The unavailable suites are quite visible though, as their outdoor seating areas can be seen on each side of the press box.

-Down on the concourse level, a new option for groups makes its debut in 2016.
+Down on the concourse level, a new option for groups made its debut in 2016.
 Called the Right Field Lounge, the name is based on its location, which is down the right field line and behind section 119.
-The covered and catered lounge area itself will mostly lack views of the field since it's behind the aisle, hence groups that reserve it also receive tickets in section 119.
+The covered and catered lounge area itself mostly lacks views of the field since it's behind the aisle, hence groups that reserve it also receive tickets in section 119.

-The ballpark's gates open at 11:00 a.m. for a 1:05 game time and two hours beforehand when games are scheduled to begin at a different time (so that would be by 5:05 for a 7:05 start).
+The ballpark's gates open at 11:00 a.m. for a 1:05 game time and about two hours beforehand when games are scheduled to begin at a different time (so that would be 5:00 for a 7:05 start).

 Food, drink and bag policy Food cannot be brought into the stadium, but one sealed bottle of water per person is permitted.